Abhilashbandi/VenueVista/README.md

 **Objective**

-The objective of this project is to develop an event management website enabling users to seamlessly book halls for various occasions such as weddings, birthday parties, and business conferences.
-The platform will feature a user-friendly interface for hassle-free reservations and an integrated option for catering services, allowing users to conveniently order food tailored to their event requirements.
-By creating a comprehensive online solution, our goal is to simplify the event planning process, providing users with a streamlined and secure platform that meets their diverse venue and catering needs.
+VenueVista is an event management website developed by Abhilash Bandi and Hari Chandana Pulaparti.
+The platform enables users to seamlessly book halls for various occasions such as weddings, birthday parties, and business conferences.
+It features a user-friendly interface for hassle-free reservations and an integrated option for catering services, allowing users to conveniently order food tailored to their event requirements.
+By creating a comprehensive online solution, VenueVista aims to simplify the event planning process, providing users with a streamlined and secure platform that meets their diverse venue and catering needs.

 **Features**